 Like a lot of families in the 1950s we didn’t have a car and had to rely instead on public transport.
-Dad leaned to drive in 1962 when he took lessons with Terry Branston’s school of motoring.
-Terry lived opposite to our house and well as being a driving instructor was a professional footballer who played for Northampton Town.
+Dad learned to drive in 1962 when he took lessons with the Terry Branston school of motoring.
+Terry lived opposite to our house in Hillmorton near Rugby and as well as being a driving instructor was a professional footballer who played for Northampton Town.

 It was a big heavy thing and by modern standards hopelessly inefficient, it only managed a disappointing thirty miles to the gallon or so but with a gallon of leaded petrol costing only five shillings (twenty-five new pence) this really didn’t matter too much.
 I can remember dad pulling into a garage where an attendant put four gallons in the tank and dad handed over a crisp green one pound note!
 I wish I could do that!
 Dad always insisted on buying Shell petrol because he thought it possessed some sort of magic ingredient but at one point we successfully nagged him to buy Esso so that we could get the gold and black striped tail to hang around the filler cap to show other motorists that the car had a tiger in the tank!